ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 For 1, Using PCIe BW of 11GBps, approximate time for transfer = 1400MB/11G = 120ms

 For 3, Using PCIe BW of 11GBps, approximate time for transfer = 350MB/11G = 30ms.
-But this can be overlapped with compute as stated above.
+This data transfer can be carried out in paralle with computing hash functons.

 This leaves budget of 470ms - 120ms = 350ms for Kernel Computation.
 This is equivalent of 1400MB/350ms, about 4GBps.
 Thus Tgoal = 4GBps